keesschollaart81/case.schollaart.net/_posts/2018-05-26-serverless-ai-in-my-backyard.md

 ## CustomVision.ai

 CustomVision.ai makes it really easy to train an AI model to detect objects in an image.
-It starts with training, you have to provide some example images where you set what the objects, you're searching for, look like.
+It starts with training.
+You have to provide some example images where you set what the objects, you're searching for, look like.
 In my case I trained the service to detect the following 'tags':

  - Gate open
  - Gate closed